Stevinson/tech-book/book/java/other.md

 Virtual functions are resolved 'late'.
 If the function in question is 'virtual' in the base class, the most-derived class's implementation of the function is called according to the actual type of the object referred to, regardless of the declared type of the pointer or reference.
 If it is not 'virtual', the method is resolved 'early' and the function called is selected according to the declared type of the pointer or reference.

 A **pure virtual function** is one that is required to be implemented by a derived class.
-Classes containg pure virtual functions are termed **abstract** and cannot be instantiated directly.
+Classes containing pure virtual functions are termed **abstract** and cannot be instantiated directly.

 ---